 Every real estate agent, good or bad, will agree on one thing: curb appeal gets more potential buyers to your home and increases sale prices.
 First impressions go a long way and excellent curb appeal suggests a home has been cared for.
 Upping the curb appeal of your home doesn’t require a lot of money.
-Here are 6 ways to create excellent curb appeal in Kingsport TN.
+Here are 6 ways to create excellent curb appeal in Johnson City.

 Weed the Grass